Make a Difference in a Child's Life

 HELP CHILDREN WITH SPECIAL NEEDS BE A PART OF THE COMMUNITY

-Studies show that 15% of children have special needs, and that one in every 88 children has autism.
+Research shows that 15% of children have special needs, and that one in every 88 children has autism.
 Many of those children aren't getting the support they need.
-That's why we are raising $4 million to build a new community based centre in Ladner that will be larger and more accessible to families and youth, enabling more children to get the services that will help reduce the symptoms of autism and increase positive outcomes.
+That's why we are raising $5.6 million to build a new community based centre in Ladner that will be larger and more accessible to families and youth, enabling more children to get the services that will help reduce the symptoms of autism and increase positive outcomes.
 But we need your help.

 Other Reach funded projects: